singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 git add .
 ```

-And then commit the files you just staged in your local repository by entering the following line in Terminal/Command Prompt:
+And then commit the files you just staged in your local repository by entering the following line in terminal:

 ```
 git commit -m 'First commit'